ethereum-optimism/optimism/specs/predeploys.md

 Address: `0x4200000000000000000000000000000000000019`

-The `BaseFeeVault` predeploy receives the basefees on L2.
-The basefee is not burnt on L2 like it is on L1.
+The `BaseFeeVault` predeploy receives the base fees on L2.
+The base fee is not burnt on L2 like it is on L1.
 Once the contract has received a certain amount of fees, the ETH can be withdrawn to an immutable address on L1.